Yoto Player Review: Is it worth it and what’s the difference between the Yoto Player and Yoto Mini?

 What are our favorite cards and/or audio books?

-Below is a favorite list of Yoto cards.
-I update the list of cards every few weeks.
+I update this list of cards every few weeks.
 I know every family is going to have different standards as far as what content they feel is appropriate.
-Please always preview cards and don’t just take my word for it :) Some of the cards we own have content that we’ve had extra conversations about as a family (for example, my kids love the Brain Bots cards from Yoto, however we’ve had to discuss some of the content and we’ve opted out of some of the series).
+Please always preview cards and don’t just take my word for it :) Some of the cards we own have content that we’ve had extra conversations about as a family (for example, my kids love the Brain Bots cards from Yoto, however we’ve had to discuss some of the content and we’ve opted out of some of them).
 The facebook group, “Christian Yoto Content” has reviews of hundreds of cards and books with content warnings from a Christian perspective - this has been a super valuable resource for me!

 Updated list of the cards we own & Recommend: